So, just what is a unique value proposition? Well according to The Entrepreneur.com encyclopedia it’s:

 Too many value propositions are focused solely on business values such as revenues and profits.
 Personal values address the emotional needs of your prospect such as the need for acceptance, acknowledgment and personal gain.

-So, I put together the following simple infographic to give you some guidance in this important aspect of your business.
+So, I put together the following simple infographic to give you some guidance in this important aspect of defining a unique value proposition for your business.
 Let me know what your challenges are when it comes to describing and targeting your ideal prospect.
 I would love to hear you thoughts!

 Brian helps small business owners win back their time, passion and performance utilizing a proven step by step blueprint for success.
 A coach and consultant for over 10 years specializing in business growth strategies.